danidiaz/checkpointed-pipeline/README.md

 # checkpointed-pipeline

 Do you have a computation that ends in `c`?
-Do you know how to read `c` values from disk, and how to read them as well?
+Do you know how to read `c` values from disk, and how to write them as well?

 You might want to chain a number of these computations to form a self-contained pipeline, and avoid uneccesary work when running the pipeline by recovering